-An important objective for Community Colleges of Spokane (CCS) is to maintain a diverse student population.
+An important objective for Spokane Colleges is to maintain a diverse student population.
 International students from all countries are encouraged to apply to SCC or SFCC.

 International students or residents interested in international programs should contact the Global Education Office directly at SCC, 509-533-8885; or SFCC, 509-533-3122.